MegaAttitude/megaattitude.github.io/projects/mega-negraising/index.md

 provide a rich test bed for distinguishing the relative semantic contribution of lexical items and functional structure.
-One class of such inferences that has garnered extended attention is neg(ation)-raising, wherein negation on a predicate can be interpreted as though in that predicate’s subordinate clause (Fillmore, 1963; Bartsch, 1973; Horn, 1978; Gajewski, 2007).
+One class of such inferences that has garnered extended attention is neg(ation)-raising, wherein negation on a predicate can be interpreted as though in that predicate’s subordinate clause.
 For example, a neg-raising inference is triggered by (1) while one is not triggered by (2).

 (1) Jo doesn’t think that Bo left.
     ~~> Jo thinks that Bo didn’t leave.